Help the Bluebirds: Monitor Bluebird Nest Boxes

 The best way to begin your bluebird monitor journey is by reaching out to a local, state or national bluebird society.
 Experts like Kevin can help you get started monitoring a bluebird trail that’s already been set up or can provide information on ways to create your own.
 You can even put up just one box in your yard as long as you have the right habitat.
 Semi-open grasslands, like meadows, orchards and mowed lawns, are best.
 Western bluebirds especially like open lands near ponderosa pines, Kevin says.

 Bluebird boxes can be purchased or homemade.
-Be sure to choose boxes and designs approved by the North American Bluebird Society.
+Look for boxes and designs approved by the North American Bluebird Society.
 Fact sheets and plans spell out important details—like the size of the box’s entrance hole.
-If the hole is larger than 1½ inches, European starlings may get inside.
-Learn how to make a bluebird house.
+If the entrance hole is larger than 1½ inches, European starlings may get inside.

 Depending on where you live, bluebirds may raise two or three broods each year.
 Leave your nest boxes up year-round and clean them out after the nesting season is done.